smaremanda/add-in-docs/powerpoint/office-mix/configuring-and-editing-labsjs-labs-for-office-mix.md

 ### Getting the lab instance

 You interact with the lab using the [Labs.LabInstance](../powerpoint/office-mix/reference/labs.labinstance.md) object, which is an instance of the configured lab for the current user.
-To run (or "take") the lab, call the[Labs.takeLab](../powerpoint/office-mix/reference/labs.takelab.md) function.
+To run (or "take") the lab, call the [Labs.takeLab](../powerpoint/office-mix/reference/labs.takelab.md) function.

 ```